Unemployment benefits: Canada

 In 2001, the federal government increased parental leave from 10 to 35 weeks, which was added to preexisting maternity benefits of 15 weeks.
 In 2004, it allowed workers to take EI for compassionate care leave while caring for a dying relative, although the strict conditions imposed make this a little used benefit.
 In 2006, the Province of Quebec opted out of the federal EI scheme in respect of maternity, parental and adoption benefits, in order to provide more generous benefits for all workers in that province, including self-employed workers.
 Total EI spending was $19.677 billion for 2011–2012 (figures in Canadian dollars).

 Employers contribute 1.4 times the amount of employee premiums.
 Since 1990, there is no government contribution to this fund.
 The amount a person receives and how long they can stay on EI varies with their previous salary, how long they were working, and the unemployment rate in their area.
 The EI system is managed by Service Canada, a service delivery network reporting to the Minister of Employment and Social Development Canada.

 A bit over half of EI benefits are paid in Ontario and the Western provinces but EI is especially important in the Atlantic provinces, which have higher rates of unemployment.
 Many Atlantic workers are also employed in seasonal work such as fishing, forestry or tourism and go on EI over the winter when there is no work.
 There are special rules for fishermen making it easier for them to collect EI.
 EI also pays for maternity and parental leave, compassionate care leave, and illness coverage.
-The programme also pays for retraining programmes (EI Part II) through labour market agreements with the Canadian provinces.
+The program also pays for retraining programs (EI Part II) through labour market agreements with the Canadian provinces.

 A significant part of the federal fiscal surplus of the Jean Chrétien and Paul Martin years came from the EI system.
 Premiums were reduced much less than falling expenditures – producing, from 1994 onwards, EI surpluses of several billion dollars per year, which were added to general government revenue.
 The cumulative EI surplus stood at $57 billion at 31 March 2008, nearly four times the amount needed to cover the extra costs paid during a recession.
 This drew criticism from Opposition parties and from business and labour groups, and has remained a recurring issue of the public debate.
 The Conservative Party, chose not to recognize those EI surpluses after being elected in 2006.
 Instead, the Conservative government cancelled the EI surpluses entirely in 2010, and required EI contributors to make up the 2009, 2010 and 2011 annual deficits by increasing EI premiums.
 On 11 December 2008, the Supreme Court of Canada rejected a court challenge launched against the federal government by two Quebec unions, who argued that EI funds had been misappropriated by the government.